zfq308/pylibs/README.md

         if not self.path:
             self.state = 0
 ```
-TODO: locking the world object to synchronize path update and search operations on different processes.

 Ballpark benchmark: 100 tasks in 250 ms, 2.5 ms / search.
 #####Concurrent pathfinding using a worker pool